vincentkoc/vincentkoc/README.md

 Some of my projects I have published on GitHub:

-- 🧠 [openamnesia](https://github.com/vincentkoc/openamnesia) (2026) - Generate historcal md files for agents locally with no apis from iMessage to Cursor locally with no apis.
+- 🧠 [openamnesia](https://github.com/vincentkoc/openamnesia) (2026) - Generate historcal `.md` files for agents locally from iMessage to Cursor logs locally with no apis.
 - ✨ [Synthetic user research](https://github.com/vincentkoc/synthetic-user-research) (2025) - Autonomous agents (AutoGen) powering reasearch studies and panels with persona prompting.
 - 🔑 [autosecure](https://github.com/vincentkoc/autosecure) (2017) - Public threat-feed and blocklists to automatic IP blocking for Linux and macOS firewalls.